KaterinaB10/KaterinaB10/README.md

 # Katerina

-# Front End Developer
-I'm Katerina and live in Norway.
+Hi there, my name is Katerina and I am Front End Developer.

 <!--
 **KaterinaB10/KaterinaB10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.